T Bone Burnett: Burnett's musical roots

 Burnett discovered music through his parents' 78 RPM phonograph records of Louis Armstrong, Count Basie, Duke Ellington, Ella Fitzgerald, Mahalia Jackson, Dinah Washington, and the songs of Cole Porter.
 He was drawn to music that took him to unconventional places, and he felt no compulsion to stick to one genre.
-He heard Peggy Lee, Hank Williams and the Beatles on the radio, was influenced by Buddy Holly, and revered Johnny Cash.
-He was smitten by the music of Howlin' Wolf, Skip James, the Stanley Brothers and Jimmy Reed.
+He heard Peggy Lee, Hank Williams, and the Beatles on the radio, was influenced by Buddy Holly, and revered Johnny Cash.
+He was smitten by the music of Howlin' Wolf, Skip James, the Stanley Brothers, and Jimmy Reed.

 He also learned about music through his friend, Stephen Bruton.
 Bruton's father was a jazz drummer who owned a music store on the Texas Christian University campus, where the boys spent many weekends.
 Bruton, a banjoist, revealed his interest in bluegrass music and field recordings from the 1920s and 1930s.
 Burnett was enamored with the live version of the song "Wrought Iron Rag" by the Dixieland revival band Wilbur de Paris and His New New Orleans Jazz.
 The boys would sneak into clubs to hear bands.

 At around the same age, Burnett picked up the guitar.
 Overwhelmed by seeing the Beatles on The Ed Sullivan Show, he started garage bands with Bruton.
 After graduating from high school in 1965, they spent most of their time at Sound City, a recording studio in the basement of a radio station where Burnett became fascinated by recording.
+Forming the band The Loose Ends and adopting the stage name Jon T. Bone, Burnett wrote and recorded a 1966 single "Free Soul"/"He's A Nobody".
+The b-side briefly charted on local Fort Worth radio station KFJZ, and the single was picked up for national distribution by Mala Records, though it made no national chart listings.
+A second Loose Ends single ("Dead End Kid"/"Verses") appeared on Bell Records in 1967, but didn't chart regionally or nationally.
+This 1967 single was written and co-produced by Burnett (still using the alias "Jon T. Bone"), and was his first production credit.
+Still working as "Jon T. Bone", Burnett also produced or co-produced a handful of fairly obscure singles for other local acts in 1967/68.

-He wrote and produced his first song, "Free Soul", with the Loose Ends under the name Jon T. Bone.
-His parents had divorced when he was in high school, and his father, with whom he was living, died in 1967.
+Burnett's parents had divorced when he was in high school, and his father, with whom he was living, died in 1967.
 He attended Texas Christian University briefly, then dropped out to work as an artists and repertoire (A&R) agent.